Jakob-Unfried/Fast-Time-Evolution-of-MPS-using-QR/README.md

 allows for highly efficient implementations on GPU hardware.
 In a benchmark simulation of a global quench in a quantum clock model, we observe a speedup of up to three orders of magnitude comparing QR and SVD based updates on an A100 GPU.

+## Tenpy implementation

+There is also an implementation of the QR-based algorithm in [tenpy](https://github.com/tenpy/tenpy), which supports symmetries, but can only run on CPU.

+As of april 2023, it is included in the main branch, but not yet in an official release, so you need to build tenpy from source if you want to use it.

+GPU support for tenpy is on the longterm roadmap..